aHojo/GameHub/README.md

 3. to see if a specific game is appropriate for their child based on graphics and ratings

 ## Prerequisites
-In order for GameHub to properly function, the user must install the Chrome Exetension CORS Toogle.
+In order for GameHub to properly function, the user must install the Chrome Extension CORS Toggle.
  <br />
 To do so, search **CORS Toggle** in the Chrome Web Store.
  <br />